ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Amazingly it work directly!

-Now, the part the make me afraid.
-To make grow the snake, we will add a tail to the list just after the moment it eat an apple.
+Now, the part that makes me afraid.
+To grow the snake, we will add a tail to the list just after the moment it eat an apple.

 The snake is now a list of coordinates, that follow each others.
 When the snake will move, a new coordinate will replace the head of this list, and the tail of this list will disappear.
 So the re-draw will reflect this list shift.